SteveLauC/Notes/database/Database_System_Concepts/Ch14_Indexing.md

    the Dewey decimal number.

-   A `Clustering Index` is an index whose `Search key` also defines the sequential order of the entries, i.e., reflects the phycial order of how those entries are stored. `Clustering Index` is also called `Primary Index`.
+   A `Clustering Index` is an index whose `Search key` also defines the sequential order of the entries, i.e., reflects the *phycial* order of how those entries are stored. `Clustering Index` is also called `Primary Index`.

+   > By `phycial`, it means at the file level, not at the phycial disk level.

-   > The term `Primary Index` may refer to denote an index on `Primary key`,
+   > The term `Primary Index` may be used to denote an index on `Primary key`,
    > in most cases, this is true, but it is not necessarily so.

    > In PostgreSQL, there is a command